cairait/NewVisionsAssessment/README.md

 ## by Caira Telesford

-Thank you so much for the oppurunity to complete this assessment.
+Thank you so much for the opportunity to complete this assessment.
 It really gave me a great idea of what type of projects I would be working on if I am fortunate enough to be selected for the residency!

-I learned a lot and I did a lot of googling and I am very happy with my final result.
+I learned a lot and I did a lot of Googling and I am very happy with my final result.

 To access the information requested: